Chelato Uclés

-José de la Paz Herrera Uclés, commonly known as Chelato Uclés, (21 November 1940 – 28 April 2021) was a Honduran footballer and coach.
+José de la Paz Herrera Uclés (21 November 1940 – 28 April 2021), commonly known as Chelato Uclés, was a Honduran footballer and coach.

 Early years

 He grew up in Soledad, Honduras, a small town of the municipality of El Paraíso in extreme poverty.
 From Soledad, his family moved to Comayagüela, where he was introduced to football.
 He dedicated his life to football, choosing it over baseball in a time when baseball was very popular in Honduras.
+He was the brother of politician Doris Gutiérrez.

 He played the 1965–66 season in the national league for Atlético Español.

 Herrera's nickname was given to him by a friend, Danieri Flores, to whom Chelato tried to nickname "Danilerato"; Flores responded with "Chelato", which has since stuck as his nickname.

 Managerial career

 He made his debut as manager on 14 December 1969, when he replaced "Popo" Godoy as manager of Motagua.

 Honduran National League

 During José's career as technical director of National League teams, he made history with three different clubs.
 However, he failed in his attempt at taking a couple of small teams to win the championship.

 The first part of Chelato's history in National League begins in 1974, when he won his first title with C.D.
 España.
 With it, Chelato also delivered to the city of San Pedro Sula their first championship ever, after defeating F.C.
 Motagua of Tegucigalpa by the score of 1–0 in their final match.

 He took C.D.
 Olimpia, to win the championship title in 1992.
 Later, he added two more championships with Olimpia, in 1996–97 and 2003–04.

 By 2001, "Chelato" took charge of C.D.
 Marathón.
 At the moment of his arrival he declared that "It would be pretty to leave Marathón being a champion."
 Those were very optimistic words for team that at that moment was going through a very difficult stretch; fighting to not being relegated to second division.
 Nevertheless, at the end of the season, "Chelato" kept his word, and the team became the new champs of the Honduran National League.

 In spite of all the triumphs obtained with big teams, Chelato never could carry a small team to win a championship title.
 In 1983, he left Club Universidad at the doorstep of the title.
 And later, in the 1990s the disappointment was for Platense.

 Herrera is also known for a wild experiment that was never seen before in the history of Honduran football.
 He disguised a team (Broncos of Choluteca), as the Honduras national football team and played a full tournament.
 At the end; the whole experience was as positive for him as it was for the players.

 Clearly, Herrera had a lot of success in the Honduran national league.
 His extensive participation as coach, took him to win a total of 5 championships and to have a fighting chance in six tournaments.
 His record is only surpassed by the "old fox" of the Honduran National League, Carlos Padilla Velásquez.